 Scholarship donor: German Academic Exchange Service (DAAD)

 The prerequisites for application are non-German citizenship, a Master of Arts or Magister Artium degree or equivalent in a relevant field, excellent knowledge of at least one Buddhist source language, outstanding qualifications in the subject, and fluency in English.
-A basic knowledge of German is also desirable, though not a prerequisite, but willingness to learn German/improve German language skills will be expected.
-Applicants should not have lived in Germany for more than fifteen months at the time of the submission of their materials to the DAAD (in December or January), and the last final examination should have taken place no more than six years before this date.
+A basic knowledge of German is also desirable, though not a prerequisite, but depending on the dissertation project willingness to learn German/improve German language skills will be expected.
+Applicants should not have lived in Germany for more than fifteen months at the time of the submission of their materials to the DAAD (probably in March or April), and the last final examination should have taken place no more than six years before this date.

 For details concerning the application, please visit our homepage: